 In this inventory, or Schedule of Condition, it will accurately detail the condition of the property at the commencement date of the tenancy and show how the property was 'handed over' to the tenant.

-Aspire prefers tenants move into a property that has been professionally cleaned (including carpets) and, when vacating, the tenant ensures the same professional clean is carried out because the AST, signed by the tenant, instructs them to return the property in the same condition, less fair wear and tear.
+Aspire prefers tenants move into a property that has been professionally cleaned (including carpets) and, when vacating, the tenant ensures the same standard carried out by them.Sample Inventory

-A deposit is taken from the tenant to ‘hold’ the property until the date of occupation (usually no longer than four weeks from the offer agreement).
-The property is then removed from the market and, if it is advertised elsewhere, the relevant agents are informed.
+A deposit is taken from the tenant to 'hold' the property until the date of occupation (usually no longer than four weeks from the offer agreement).
+The property is then removed from the market and. if it is advertised elsewhere, the relevant agents are informed.
+This deposit is the equivalent of 1 weeks rent.

 As part of the Housing Act 2004 the Government introduced tenancy deposit protection for all Assured Shorthold Tenancies (ASTs) in England and Wales where a deposit is taken.
 From April 6th 2007, all deposits paid under an AST have to be protected.
 The legislation aims to ensure that tenants who have paid a deposit to a landlord or letting agent are entitled to receive all or part of it back at the end of the tenancy.